dimitri-nicolo/calico/_includes/master/cnx-mgr-install.md

 1. Create a secret containing a TLS certificate and the private key used to sign it.
-The following commands use a self-signed certificate and key found in many Kubernetes deployments for a quick start.
+The following commands use a self-signed certificate and key found in many deployments for a quick start.

 {% if include.init == "openshift" %}